mehulagg/gitlab/.gitlab/issue_templates/Snowplow event tracking.md

 ## Structured Snowplow events to track

 * Category: The name for the group of objects you want to track.
 They can just be the GitLab category, or a specific workflow within a category.
-* Action: A string that is used to define the user in action for the category of object.
+* Action: A string that is used to define the user action.
 * Label: An optional string which identifies the specific object being actioned.
 * Property: An optional string describing the object or the action performed on it.
 * Value: An optional numeric data to quantify or further describe the user action.